You’ll be able to claim the new State Pension if you’re:

 - a man born on or after 6 April 1951

 - a woman born on or after 6 April 1953

 Your National Insurance record

-You’ll usually need 10 qualifying years on your National Insurance record to get any State Pension.
+You’ll usually need at least 10 qualifying years on your National Insurance record to get any State Pension.
 They do not have to be 10 qualifying years in a row.

 This means for 10 years at least one or more of the following applied to you:

 - you were working and paid National Insurance contributions

 - you were getting National Insurance credits for example if you were unemployed, ill or a parent or carer

 - you were paying voluntary National Insurance contributions

 If you’ve lived or worked abroad you might still be able to get some new State Pension.